p0358/black_market_edition/README.md

 ## Compiling

-Clone the repo with `git clone --recursive --depth 1 -j8 https://github.com/p0358/black_market_edition.git` and build the solution in VS 2022 (use Staging or Release configuration, Debug is not supported).
+Clone the repo with `git clone --recursive --depth 1 -j8 https://github.com/p0358/black_market_edition.git`, then run `generate.bat` and build the solution (`./build/bme.sln`) in VS 2022 (alternatively run `msbuild build\bme.sln -m`).
+Use Staging or Release configuration, Debug is not supported.

 ### Building an installer

 To build an installer for full mod, you need to look into the file `installer/installer_simple2.iss` and copy the required files into `installer/source` dir manually.

 Under `source/bme`, copy the compiled `bme.dll` and create an empty file `bme.log`.
 Also create `bme_channel.txt` with the value `release`.
 Get `bme.bsp` from latest release in the Releases section (this file contains the filesystem replacement contents, that is scripts and some UI elements, into PakFile as lump 40 in bsp format, which can be easily mounted in the engine).
 Copy the built `launcher.dll` into `source/bin/x64_retail/`.
-Get [Discord GameSDK](https://dl-game-sdk.discordapp.net/2.5.6/discord_game_sdk.zip) and place its x64 dll file into the root of `source` folder.

 ## Acknowledgements